Circle of Friends for American Veterans: Saint Louis Better Business Bureau (BBB)

 In July 2017 the Saint Louis, Missouri Better Business Bureau (BBB) published a caution to consumers in their decision to donate to Hampton's Center.
 BBB reported that only 10% of all donations collected by the Center for American Homeless Veterans' two main fundraisers actually go to the Center for American Homeless Veterans.
-Furthermore, the BBB reported that over a two-year period from 2014 to 2016 the two major fundraisers used by the center, Reno, Nevada–based Outreach Calling and Phoenix, Arizona–based Midwest Publishing, had collected almost $USD 5 million.
+Furthermore, the BBB reported that over a two-year period from 2014 to 2016 the two major fundraisers used by the center, Reno, Nevada–based Outreach Calling and Phoenix, Arizona–based Midwest Publishing, had collected almost US$5 million.
 Of that amount approximately $508,000 was retained by the Center for American Homeless Veterans and almost all of that was used to "pay salaries, legal fees and office-related expenses."

 Center for Public Integrity

 In December 2017, Center for Public Integrity (CPI) journalist Sarah Kleiner published a report on Brian Arthur Hampton and his non-profit organizations including the Circle of Friends for American Veterans.
 Kleiner revealed that according to the 2015 Center for American Homeless Veterans' tax returns, "it provided just $200 in grants to other organizations out of $2.5 million in overall expenditures, the vast majority of which paid telemarketers."
 According to an October 24, 2018, article co-published by CPI, NBC News, Public Radio International (PRI) and the Buffalo News, a former Circle of Friends staffer, turned whistleblower, asked the "IRS to revoke not-for-profit status of the Circle of Friends for American Veterans and the Center for American Homeless Veterans" because "his former employer is bilking donors out of millions of dollars—money intended to help homeless veterans".
 In their October 4, 2018, response, the IRS noted that this could "take several years until final resolution of all tax matters."
-As of October 24, 2018, based on filings submitted by Put Vets First!
-PAC to the Federal Election Commission Hampton "continues to raise significant sums of money."
+As of 24 October 2018, based on filings submitted by Put Vets First PAC to the Federal Election Commission Hampton "continues to raise significant sums of money."
 The October 24 article co-published by the CPI, NBC News, Public Radio International (PRI) and the Buffalo News said that, according to federal records, "Hampton spends almost all of the money on fundraising, wages for himself and others and overhead costs".